AOSC-Archive/aosc-wiki/users/information/arch-specs/is-aosc-os-right-for-me.md

 ### Cons

 - As it currently stands, AOSC OS does not provide an automatic (or even better, graphical) installation wizard, and requires manual input to install - which would most likely be daunting for first-timers.
-It also lacks a Live medium for user try-outs
+It also lacks a Live medium for user try-outs.
 - It's **heavy**, as packages and software are installed on a larger unit, it requires more available storage than most Linux distributions with similar amount of applications installed.
 	- This issue is further exacerbated with pre-installed language data and fonts, especially CJK fonts, which could take up to a gigabyte of space in most default configurations.
+	- AOSC OS's modularity is noticeably hampered by this feature.
 - No `multilib` or `multiarch`, making cross-architecture development more difficult than "universal" distributions like Fedora and Debian - heavy reliance on Qemu user emulation.
 - AOSC OS will not make the Free Software Foundation's [List of Free GNU/Linux Distributions](https://www.gnu.org/distros/free-distros.en.html) in the forseeable future, for it provides non-free software, and is (probably?) illegal to re-distribute in countries like the United States.
 - Compared to more mature Linux distributions, AOSC OS should still grow its software repository.
 - Limited human resource, which means package updates and additions (actively or requested) could be delayed.
 - You'd barely feel the existence of AOSC OS, or for others to realise what you are running - no show-off for you, by default.
+	- Also, let's face it, we are not particularly well-known.

+## Should I Try AOSC OS?

+Now that you have read through all those boring marketing material, time to make your call.
+So, here's a subjective but justified (?) guide to your decision making...

+### Give it a shot, if...

+- You have a computer of the [AMD64](https://wiki.aosc.io/users/installation/amd64-notes-sysreq), [ARMv7](https://wiki.aosc.io/users/installation/arm-notes-sysreq), [AArch64](https://wiki.aosc.io/users/installation/arm-notes-sysreq), [Big-Endian PowerPC 32-bit 64-bit Macintosh](https://wiki.aosc.io/users/installation/powermac-notes-sysreq) architectures.
+	- And they come with adequate storage availability for the present and the future, by your judgement.
+	- Stable Internet connection for updates and security advisories.
+- You don't particularly like configuring your system and expects a functional system without much tweaking.
+- You are a speaker of the CJK languages.
+- You expect to find software that you use daily, and are ready to ask for them otherwise.
+- You are ready to wait for certain updates and does not expect software updates to come on Day One.
+- You are security conscious and expects quick security updates.
+- You are energy conscious (say, you go out a lot with your laptop) and hates excess heat when running Linux.

+### Ask us for advice or leave it, if...

+- You have never installed Linux before or does not know basic Linux/\*nix commands
+- You are expecting a light-weight and modular Linux distribution, this is **not** why AOSC OS is here.
+- You either hate frequent system updates, or are impatient for cutting-edge features.
+-